Illustration på en hand som öppnar ett lock på en förpackning.

 Did you know...

-In the national litter survey carried out in 2020, the results from the city centers of the municipalities’ central locations showed that almost 130,000 loose caps and lids had been thrown away in a single week.
+In the national litter survey carried out some years ago by Keep Sweden TIdy Foundation, the results from the city centers of the municipalities’ central locations showed that almost 130,000 loose caps and lids had been thrown away in a single week.
+Plastic bottle caps are a common type of litter on beaches along the west coast of Sweden.
+On average, 144 caps per 100 meters of beach were found in 2024, and in 2025 the number was almost as high, with an average of 136 caps.